thinktandem/thinktandem.io/src/content/articles/wordpress-performance-essentials.md

 Having a fast running site is a great feeling.
 Your visitors will be happy, Google will be happy, and most of all you will be happy.
 So much happiness all around can be achieved with just a little elbow grease and some TLC.
 Let me show you some tips and tricks to get your WordPress site peforming well.

+You can use free resources to test your progress while you are trying these tips.
+[KeyCDN](https://tools.keycdn.com/speed) and [Pingdom](https://tools.pingdom.com/) both provide good speed benchmark tools that are fairly straightforward to understand and use.

 CloudFlare
 ----------